 The core of the TCB is the trust anchor, a secure hardware technology that stores and processes cryptographic secrets such as Pre Shared Keys (PSK) or asymmetric keys.
-Trust anchors, such as an UICC, can be used to authenticate not only peers during network communications, but can be augmented to store data useful for Endpoint application security.
+Trust anchors, such as an UICC with IoT SAFE capability (see GSMA IoT.04 [27]), can be used to authenticate not only peers during network communications, but can be augmented to store data useful for Endpoint application security.